dnchelst/getdata-project/README.md

 Here are a few additional noteworthy points when running the script:

-* It requires the __dplyr__ package.
-It will not check if the package is installed.
-* You can specify the location of the working directory where the original data is located.root directory.
+* You can specify the location of the working directory where the original data is located.
 If you don't mind where the data resides, just leave it alone.
 * The script actually downloads the raw data, unzips it, and then processes it.
 * It assumes that after the archive is uncompressed, its directory structure is preserved.
 * To be descriptive, the script prints some descriptions as it loads and combines the raw data files.
 As these files were large, I wanted to track the elapsed time for these steps.